paulsonkoly/shapeshifter.nvim/Readme.md

    def foo(x = 13, y: 14) = @x + x - @y + y
    ```

-position over the method definition anywhere, and trigger `shapeshifter.shiftshape`.
-You should get the following rewrite:
+position anywhere in the method definition, and trigger `shapeshifter.shiftshape`.
+You will get the following rewrite:

    ```ruby